mojaloop/contrib-pisp-demo-svc/docs/README.md

 ## Design

-There are two main scenarios that are handled by the PISP demo server:
+Below are the scenarios that are supported by the PISP Demo server:
 - [Transfer](./design/transfer.md)

 ## BDD